 What to build?

 One key difference from Summoners Rift and Twisted Treeline is that instead of starting off with 475 gold, you start off with 825 gold.
 Since I typically play Lulu,I start with 2 Doran's Ring and wait in base for a [Health Potion.
-Items for bruiser's can be a Doran's Blade and Boots of Speed and some Health Potion's.
+Items for bruiser's can be a Doran's Blade and Boots and some Health Potion's.

 Some items are unique to Twisted Treeline and some items from Summoner's Rift are removed.
 For example Wooglet's Witchcap replaces both the Rabadon's Deathcap and Zhonya's Hourglass.
 It is essentially both items combined into one.
 Wooglet's Witchcap should be rushed by most AP champions, but not all.